Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - He grew up to **resemble his father**.
     - It’s amazing how closely these two people **resemble each other**.

+## Resent

+- To be angry about something
+    - I reset what you said about my sister.
+    - She **bitterly resented** his mother’s influence over him.

 ## Respect ⭐

 - To admire, Admiration which is given by others